The Dipper-Du Conjecture Revisited: Vertices for Cherednik and Hecke algebras of symmetric groups

 \textbf{Acknowledgments.} The author is indebted to Olivier Dudas for helpful discussions and comments, and for the reference to Brou\'{e}'s generalization of Higman's criterion \cite[Theorem 6.8]{Broue}.
 Thanks also to Chris Bowman for answering a question about Littlewood-Richardson coefficients.
-At the time of writing, the author is a Guest at the MPIM in cherry-blossom Bonn -- ``Bl\"{u}ten schimmern da..."
+The author was supported financially by MPIM Bonn at the time of writing.
+The author is also grateful to the anonymous referee for suggestions to clarify the writing.